 Eric Kaljumagi for Citrus College Board of Trustees

-Eric Kaljumagi is running for the Citrus College Board of Trustees on the ballot this election season.
+Eric Kaljumagi is running for the Citrus College Board of Trustees on the ballot as Measure Y this election season.
 It’s part of a special COURIER Q&A with each one of the three candidates.

 The Citrus Community College Board of Trustees may not be as well known as the other local races, city council and school board.
 What would you like voters to know about the board and why it is important to Claremont?